tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Setting this parameter to `false` (the default) causes Tendermint to wait for the full commit timeout configured in `TimeoutParams.Commit`.

+##### ABCIParams.VoteExtensionsEnableHeight

+This configures the height at which vote extensions become mandatory.
+The default value is 0, and means that so far the Application has not set the height yet.
+When the configured height `H` is reached, `PrepareProposal` will not include vote extensions yet, but `ExtendVote` and `VerifyVoteExtension` will be called.
+Then, when reaching height `H+1`, `PrepareProposal` will include the vote extensions from height `H`.
+From this point on, vote extensions are mandatory although the application can provide 0-length extensions.

+Must always be set to a future height.
+Once set to a value different from 0, its value must not be changed.

 #### Updating Consensus Parameters

 The application may set the `ConsensusParams` during